Blazam-App/docs.blazam.org/docsource/install/config.md

 ﻿# Configuration
 All web host application settings are set in the `appsettings.json` file in the root path of the application directory.

+!!! note

+    If this is a manual installation you must create the `appsettings.json` file.
+    A template is available (`appsettings.example.json`) that can be copied and renamed.

 ## AppSettings
 `appsettings.json`
 ### Example File